The big gap in vaccination rates across the United States worries health professionals | ExBulletin

 According to experts, this gap reflects a variety of factors, including political trends, religious beliefs, and levels of education and income.

-Nearly 160 million Americans (48% of the population) have been vaccinated with at least one COVID-19 vaccine, and 125 million have been fully vaccinated against the virus.
+Nearly 160 million Americans (48 percent of the population) have been vaccinated with at least one COVID-19 vaccine, and 125 million have been fully vaccinated against the virus.

 According to the Centers for Disease Control and Prevention, New England and the northeastern states make up eight of the top ten immunization rates, with Vermont number one as of last Friday.
-Almost 64% of the population receives at least one dose.
+Almost 64 percent of the population receives at least one dose.

 Immediately behind are Massachusetts, Hawaii, New Hampshire, Maine, Connecticut, Rhode Island, New Jersey, Pennsylvania and New Mexico, all with over 54%.